lightonai/distilabel/README.md

 - The only requirement for the dataset format is having a source column which is expected to be a string (straight input to the LM) or a list of image paths (which can point straight to jpg/png files or a page in a pdf with format `path/to/pdf_page_x.pdf`).
 This is atm only an expectation in `VLM._format_input()` when it is passed to `LMGenerationTask.input_formatter`, so you can change the `input_formatter`/override this if you need or just make `VLM._format_input()` more general.
 - I handle scheduling gpus by overriding the available gpus seen by `CudaDevicePlacementMixin` and breaking the tasks into multiple load stages so that there are enough gpus available during each.
 - It will launch a vllm server if the model name is not a recognized proprietary model.
+- Stages in the config and load stages in distilabel are different concepts.
+Stages in the config are broken into maybe multiple load stages/groups in distilabel so that I can handle scheduling arbitrary amounts of models into different load stages in the pipeline.

 ## Notes on Distilabel (Issues and Helpful Knowledge)
 - **Short Version**: distilabel is very particular about how things are done, so there's a reason why every line is the way it is and I recommend starting off of one of the existing pipelines.
 Also, reading my code for e.g. the single page pipeline will tell you how to build on top of distilabel.
 Use the rest of this list as an issue tracker so people know how to solve issues in the future.